yagosys/202301/userguide/010-eks/demo_macvlan.md

 - ### install docker secret to pull cfos image from docker repository

-*assume you have cfos image on your private docker hub repository. then you will need create secret to pull cfos image*
+assume you have cfos image on your private docker hub repository. then you will need create secret to pull cfos image please follow <TODO> to create a docker secret

 ```
 kubectl create -f dockersecret.yaml